IgniteUI/igniteui-docfx/en/components/dialog.md

 #### Custom Dialog

-To add custom dialog, in the template of our sign in component we can add the following code to get the custom dialog.
-Dialog title area can be customized using `igxDialogTitle` directive or `igx-dialog-title` selector.
-The actions area can be customized using `igxDialogActions` directive or `igx-dialog-actions` selector.
+To create a custom dialog in the template of our sign-in component, we can add the following code.
+The dialog title area can be customized using the `igxDialogTitle` directive or the `igx-dialog-title` selector.
+The actions area can be customized using the `igxDialogActions` directive or the `igx-dialog-actions` selector.
 Also we can add two groups of label and input decorated with the [**igxLabel**](input_group.md) and [**igxInput**](input_group.md) directives.

 ```html